bihor/fp_masterquiz/Documentation/ChangeLog/Index.rst

   Dropped support for TYPO3 8.
 Now for TYPO3 9 and 10.

 1.2.0: New feature: 50:50 joker.
+Page layout view / preview in the backend.
 Bugfix: summation of points works now with negative points too.
 Bugfix: FlexForms in TYPO3 10.
 Bugfix: hidden-fields in the backend.